rocketeers-app/rocketeers/content/articles/events-in-laravel.md

 php artisan event:list
 ```

-# Complete list of events in Laravel
+## Complete list of events in Laravel

 Here is an up-to-date overview per section of the latest Laravel version 10.x and official packages, with events per module.

-# Default Laravel app

 ## Laravel Auth events